canonical/microceph/docs/reference/commands/enable.rst

 ``rgw``
 -------

-Enable the RGW service on the --target server (default: this server)
+Enables the RGW service on the --target server (default: this server).

 Usage: